nazufel/wizter/README.md

 These are to name a few.

-Telepresence alleviates all the above problems. and sets up the networking to make it appear that the laptop is in the cluster and has access to the same depenedencies as the deployed applications do.
+Telepresence alleviates all the above problems. and sets up the networking to make it appear that the laptop is in the cluster and has access to the same dependencies as the deployed applications do.

 Connect to the cluster with Telepresence.